Taking Stock, Moving Forward

 Last month CHCF’s board endorsed three broad priorities for us for the next five years.
-These goal areas build upon CHCF’s strengths and reflect the rising importance of Medi-Cal as a source of coverage for low-income Californians, the opportunity to improve behavioral health care delivery and services, and the recognition that engaged consumers are key to system transformation.
+These goal areas build upon CHCF’s strengths and reflect the rising importance of Medi-Cal as a source of coverage for Californians with low incomes, the opportunity to improve behavioral health care delivery and services, and the recognition that engaged consumers are key to system transformation.
 Our three overarching goals are:

-- Improving access to coverage and care for low-income Californians (organized around coverage and navigation, safety-net capacity, and consumer-focused care)
+- Improving access to coverage and care for Californians with low incomes (organized around coverage and navigation, safety-net capacity, and consumer-focused care)

 - Ensuring high-value care that aligns with patient preferences, has been proven to be effective, and is affordable (focused on maternity care, complex behavioral health and medical conditions, and end-of-life care)